bhaaskara/Kubernetes/Pods/pod.md

 As well as application containers, a Pod can contain `init containers` that run during Pod startup.
 You can also inject *ephemeral containers* for debugging if your cluster offers this.

-> Pods are generally not created directly and are created using workload resources, like Deployments, statefulsets or Daemonsets
+> Pods are generally not created directly and are created using workload resources, like Deployments, statefulsets or Daemonsets.
 > Be careful: Pods are not self-healing.
 > Restarting a container in a Pod should not be confused with restarting a Pod.
 > A Pod is not a process, but an environment for running container(s).
 A Pod persists until it is deleted.